Northern Suburbs Rugby Club: Pre World War One

 Rugby on the lower North Shore is over 130 years old.
 Council minutes reveal that the North Shore Football Club played on a paddock adjoining Holterman's Tower, the present location of Shore School.

 The club later transferred to St Leonard's Park and became known as the Pirates, a team which won the First Grade Premiership in 1898 and the R.A.S.
-Trophy in 1897/8/9, defeating the neighbouring Wallaroos 10-nil in the third final.
+Trophy in 1897/8/9, defeating the Wallaroo FC 10-nil in the third final.

+In 1900 the club was founded as the North Sydney District Rugby Football Club under the Metropolitan RU's new residential based scheme.
+All the footballers in Sydney were required to play with their local club.
+The new North Sydney club covered "the electorates of St. Leonards, Willoughby, Warringah, and part of electorate of Ryde as is included in municipality of Hunter’s Hill.”
+The claim that the 1899 clubs Wallaroo and Pirate merged to form North Sydney in 1900 is at odds with the practicalities of the residential based scheme.
+Less than half of the members of the club's first team in 1900 were former Wallaroo or Pirate players.

-The Pirates and Wallaroos combined in 1900 to form North Sydney.
-It was the first district club to affiliate with the metropolitan Rugby Union in the initial eight-club district competition.
+North Sydney were the first district club to affiliate with the Metropolitan RU (MRU) in the initial eight-club district competition.
 The date was 5 April, ahead of Wests on 11 April and Easts on 12 April.

 Jim Henderson, commemorated in the present premiership trophies for third and fourth grades, was North's first secretary, and the club's first cap was winger Charlie White, who played in the first-ever test-match in 1899 against the British Isles and then in the first Australia v New Zealand test in 1903.

-The club did not win any premierships prior to the 1914–18 war, but before competitions were suspended, its name was changed to Northern Suburbs.
-However, for reasons today unknown, the new name was not implemented until the 1928 season.
+The North Sydney club in 1900 registered their colours as green, cardinal, and gold as per the North Sydney district cricket club, however could not locate a suitable rugby jersey manufacturer/supplier until 1907.
+In the interim generic playing stripes in colours readily available locally and not in use by the other districts were used, with blue and red (1900 to 1904) and then black and red (1905 to 1906).
+In 1913 the club decided to revert to red and black which became permanent.

+The name Northern Suburbs first appeared late in the 1914 season when the MRU announced plans for 1915 that included a merger between the North Sydney club with Manly RUFC, however this was abandoned with the outbreak of World War One.
+Club rugby competitions throughout Sydney were suspended for the duration of the war (1915-18).